 Linda’s Speaking Topics include:

-Love Notes Make a Difference (Speaking Topic)
+Love Notes Make a Difference

-This talk is packed with clever ideas for creating love notes, plus warm personal stories that bring ideas to life.
+Time spent communicating with those you love is priceless.
+With simple thoughtful expressions, you can make them feel loved and appreciated any time of day.
+This talk is packed with clever ideas for creating love notes plus warm personal stories that bring ideas to life.
 Written notes, acts of kindness, phone calls, surprise gifts – these are all forms of “love notes” that offer encouragement and pleasure to your spouse, children, and friends.
 Tips are included for holidays, traveling, ordinary days, and involving others in love noting.

 Love notes can be the fuel that ignites the fire of romance or the nuggets of encouragement that bring sunshine to an otherwise cloudy day.

-Display His Splendor (Speaking Topic)
+Display His Splendor

 Evangelism in Your Own Backyard

-Fingertip Faith – Spontaneously Reflecting His Light (Speaking Topic)
+Fingertip Faith – Spontaneously Reflecting His Light